-In order to enable our management team to continuously focus on our core missions, we outsourced certain of our sales staff in self-operated retail points and substantially all the production workers in our manufacturing plant in Dezhou to a third-party outsourcing service company during the year.
-As a result of this arrangement, the outsourced sales staff and production workers who were formerly our employees became employees of the outsourcing service Company.
-As of 31 December 2019, approximately 1,780 sales representatives, store managers and production workers, were employees of the outsourcing service company.
+In order to enable our management team to continuously focus on our core missions, we outsourced substantially all of our sales staff in self-operated retail points and the production workers in our manufacturing plant in Dezhou to a third-party outsourcing service company.
+As at 31 December 2020, approximately 1,500 (31 December 2019: 1,780) sales representatives, store managers and production workers, were employees of the outsourcing service company.